The smells, the flavors, the local farm products…Southwest Virginia is a foodie destination like no other.

 The 2024 Highlander Magazine!

-We are thrilled with our plans for our 2025 Summer Culinary events.
+We are thrilled with our plans for the 2026 Summer Culinary events!

 “The Appalachian Dinner during the Highlands Festival is an event not to be missed.
 My husband and I attended not knowing what to expect.
 The food was absolutely fabulous, familiar fare with a contemporary twist.
 The service was efficient with no lag time between courses.
 The food and beverage pairings were on point.
 The extra bonus was hearing from the chefs on their creations.
 Overall, this is an evening like no other!”